FanDuel promo offer | Bet $5 get $150 in bonus bets | Goal.com US

 How to claim the FanDuel promo code

-- You now have seven days to wager your bonus bets before they expire
+- You now have seven days to wager the bonus bets before expiration

 What can you use your FanDuel bonus on today?

-The Minnesota Timberwolves are -3 favorites to beat the Phoenix Suns and move to 2-0 in the series.
-Meanwhile, the Dallas Mavericks are -2.5 favorites over the LA Clippers to tie the series 1-1.
+There are also two NBA Playoff games tonight.
+The first sees the Boston Celtics as huge -14.5 point favorites over the Miami Heat as they try and build on their big 20 point win in the first game.

-Finally, the Milwaukee Bucks are -2 point picks over the Indiana Pacers after proving they can win without the injured Giannis Antetokounmpo.
+Later, the Oklahoma City Thunder are -7.5 points to go 2-0 over the New Orleans Pelicans despite a narrow win in the first game.

-Click here to visit FanDuel, where new players can claim $150 in bonus bets to use on all of this sports action and more after wagering just $5.
+Click here to visit FanDuel and bet $5 to get $150 in bonus bets to use across all of this great sports action and more.

 More info on FanDuel’s bonus